gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

           target_label: kubernetes_name
     # Example scrape config for pods
     #
-    # The relabeling allows the actual pod scrape endpoint to be configured via the
+    # Relabelling allows to configure the actual service scrape endpoint using the following annotations:
-    # following annotations:
     #
     # * `prometheus.io/scrape`: Only scrape pods that have a value of `true`
     # * `prometheus.io/path`: If the metrics path is not `/metrics` override this.